-This Fontina Cheese Sauce is rich and thick with so much cheesy flavor and a kick of spice from cayenne and Cajun seasoning.
-It’s perfect over pasta, chicken, veggies, and more!
+This Fontina Cheese Sauce recipe is rich and thick with so much cheesy flavor and a kick of spice from cayenne and cajun seasoning.
+It’s the perfect finishing touch over any dinner, from pasta to chicken, veggies, and more!

-Fontina cheese is a semi-soft, rich, and creamy cheese.
-It has a smooth buttery flavor with hints of nuttiness.
+Fontina cheese is a semi-soft, rich, and creamy cheese made from cow’s milk.
+It has a smooth buttery flavor with hints of nuttiness and is used in various Italian recipes.
 It’s often compared to gruyere, provolone, or gouda in texture and flavor.
+You can find this in the specialty cheese section of the grocery store!

-And it’s so good melted into a cheese sauce for mac and cheese!
+And it’s so good melted into a cheese sauce for mac and cheese or cheese dips!

-- Butter and Flour - forms a roux which helps thicken the cheese sauce.
+- Unsalted Butter and All-Purpose Flour – Forms a roux that helps thicken the cheese sauce.

-- Milk - any kind of milk will work.
-The higher the fat in the milk, the creamier the mac and cheese cheese sauce.
+- Milk – Any kind of milk will work.
+The higher the fat in the milk, the creamier the mac and cheese sauce.

-- Cheese - use freshly grated Fontina cheese.
+- Fontina Cheese – Use freshly grated Fontina cheese.

-Season with Cajun seasoning, garlic salt, then melt in the cheese.
+Season with Cajun seasoning and garlic salt, then melt in the cheese.
 Again, stirring constantly.

 - Use freshly grated cheese.
 Pre-shredded cheeses contain an anti-caking agent that can result in a gritty/grainy texture.
 Freshly grate your cheese for the best texture.